The War in Space: Plot

-After hearing of the incident, the UN puts Commander Oshi (Akihiko Hirata) in charge of the defense forces.
-Takigawa is then ordered to complete construction of Gohten.
-It is also discovered that the aliens have set up a base on the planet Venus.
-Meanwhile, the UFOs launch a full-scale attack on earth's cites, including New York City, London, Paris, Moscow, and San Francisco.
-While the attack was happening, the Gohten team take a submarine and makes it to the island where the spaceship is housed.
-One of the Gohten's crew, NASA scientist Jimmy (David Palen) makes it to the island but not before getting shot down by one of the many UFOs attacking the island.
+After hearing of the incident, the UN puts Commander Oshi in charge of the defense forces.
+Takigawa is then ordered to complete Gohten's construction.
+Meanwhile, the aliens, who have set up a base on the planet Venus, launch an attack on Earth's cites, including New York City, London, Paris, Moscow, and San Francisco.
+The Gohten team take a submarine and reach the island where the spaceship is housed.
+Some of the UFOs attack the island.
 The Gohten is completed, however aliens infiltrate that base and try to take Takigawa away with them.
-Murrei, Jimmy and Miyoshi kill the aliens before they can kidnap Takigawa.
-They launch the Gohten to do battle with the UFOs and the space warship takes them all out with little trouble.
+Murrei, Jimmy and Miyoshi kill the aliens and save Takigawa.
+They get inside the Gohten and launch it to battle the UFOs.

-The Gohten then heads into space towards Venus where the alien HQ is located.
-During the journey, Muroi asks Miyoshi to take care of June if something should happen to him.
-They come across the wreckage of space station Terra and Muroi goes out to investigate it.
-There, he finds the body of one of Terra's crew, Mikasa, which is brought abroad the Gohten.
-However, it is discovered that Mikasa is an alien in disguise.
-The alien kidnaps June and escapes with her on a UFO.
+The Gohten then heads into space towards Venus.
+En route, they come across Terra's wreckage.
+There, Muroi finds the body of one of Terra's crew, Mikasa, which is brought abroad the Gohten.
+However, it is soon discovered that the corpse is actually an alien in disguise.
+The alien kidnaps Muroi's fiancée June (Takigawa's daughter) and escapes with her on a UFO.

-While the crew of the Gohten chase after the UFO they receive a message from Venus.
-The message is a warning from Commander Hell (Goro Mutsumi) the self-proclaimed Emperor of the Galaxy.
-He tells them that he and his race hail from the third planet of the Yomi system in the Messier 13 nebula, 22,000 light years from our solar system.
-Takigawa then asks him why they want to take over Earth.
-Commander Hell tells him that their planet has died and that they need a new planet to live on.
-He then warns them that if they attack they will all die.
+While chasing after the UFO, the crew of the Gohten receive a message from Venus.
+It is a warning from Commander Hell, the self-proclaimed Emperor of the Galaxy.
+Hell says that he and his race hail from the third planet of the Yomi system in the Messier 13 nebula, 22,000 light years from the Solar System.
+The aliens' planet has died, and they need to invade Earth to live on it.